code-dudes/resume/README.md

 # Resume

 This repo contains resume templates.
 These are simple resume templates built using Google Docs.
-These are easy to customize and use for anyone.
-No need to learn LaTeX (it's good, but takes time).
+- Easy to customize and use.
+- Simple: no need to learn LaTeX (LaTeX is great, but takes time to learn).
+- Your CV stored in Cloud(Goole Docs) 😛.
+- Quickly convert to PDF to send to recuiters.

 You can easily create multiple copies for different companies and send to recruiters(download as PDF `File->Download->PDF`)